Checking Damaged Trees After a Storm

 In cases where the damage is extensive or the tree’s stability is compromised, it is advisable to refrain from attempting a DIY assessment and instead seek professional advice.
 By following safety measures and stepping on the side of caution, you can ensure a thorough yet secure inspection process after a storm.

-If the tree is resting or has brought down a power line it is imperative that you do not approach the tree or the surrounding area as electric shock could be sustained.
-Instead, call the emergency services if this is on public or private land that others could come into contact with or there is a risk of fire and call UKPN or your local utility provider, who will send their own qualified team out free of charge to deal with the issue.
+If the tree is resting or has brought down a power line, you must not approach the tree or the surrounding area, as electric shock could be sustained.
+Instead, call the emergency services if others could come into contact with the tree or power line or if there is a risk of fire.
+Next, call UKPN or your local utility provider, who will send their own qualified team out free of charge to deal with the issue.

 When to contact Dr Stump

 We are trained to assess damaged tree situations.
-When contacted, we will formulate a plan that is HSE compliant as well as supply you with a risk assessment and method statement prior to carrying out any work.
+When contacted, we will formulate an HSE-compliant plan and supply you with a risk assessment and method statement before carrying out any work.
 We will then determine the safest course of action and our skilled team will liaise with you to discuss your next steps.

-If you think you have a tree that poses a threat to surrounding properties or vehicles then contact us today.
+If you think you have a tree that poses a threat to surrounding properties or vehicles, regardless of storm activity, then contact us today.
 From removal to remedial works, we offer comprehensive tree care even in the most challenging situations.

 Responded quickly and provided good value estimate.
 Agreed dates for work and both jobs (tree removed and hedge reduced) done as agreed, efficiently and professionally.
 Will be recommending to others.